The Rebel (1961 film): Plot

-Tony, a disaffected London office clerk, catches the train to Waterloo Station every morning.
+Anthony Hancock, a disaffected London office clerk, catches the train to Waterloo Station every morning.
 Each commuter wears a bowler hat and carries an umbrella.
-In the City, Tony is one of many identical clerks in a dull office, but he 'rebels' by hanging his umbrella the opposite way to those of his colleagues.
+In the City, Hancock is one of many identical clerks in a dull office, but he 'rebels' by hanging his umbrella the opposite way to those of his colleagues.
 One day, his boss catches him drawing faces instead of working, and he is asked to produce his ledgers, which are full of poor quality caricatures.

-Back at his mid-terraced Victorian house lodgings, Tony dons his artist's smock, and resumes work on "Aphrodite at the Waterhole", a horrendous and huge sculpture.
+Back at his mid-terraced Victorian house lodgings, Hancock dons his artist's smock and resumes work on "Aphrodite at the Waterhole", a horrendous and huge sculpture.
 His landlady Mrs Crevatte complains about the hammering noise.
 He explains he cannot afford a model, and it represents "women as I see them".
 Mrs Crevatte says in reply "Oh, you poor man!"
 She threatens to evict him if he does not remove the statue.
 As he remonstrates with his copy of Van Gogh's self-portrait on his wall, the statue crashes through the floor.

 At a local cafe he orders a coffee "with no froth".
-This annoys the owner, who tells Tony he has just bought an expensive froth-making machine.
-Inspired by a poster on the wall, Tony decides to go to Paris.
+This annoys the owner, who tells Hancock he has just bought an expensive froth-making machine.
+Inspired by a poster on the wall, Hancock decides to go to Paris.
 He takes a train to Dover with his Aphrodite on a wagon to the rear; she is decapitated as the train goes through a tunnel.
-At the port, Tony is furious, but worse is to follow: while being loaded onto a ship, the statue bursts through the bottom of its net and is lost in the sea.
+At the port, Hancock is furious, but worse is to follow: while being loaded onto a ship, the statue bursts through the bottom of its net and is lost in the sea.
 On the ferry he throws his bowler hat and umbrella into the sea; unfortunately, it is raining heavily when he arrives in France.

-In Paris, Tony goes to a cafe in Montmartre and meets a group of English-speaking artists.
-He befriends Paul, who speaks passionately about art, and invites Tony to share his studio and flat.
-Tony loves the atmosphere in the studio.
+In Paris, Hancock goes to a cafe in Montmartre and meets a group of English-speaking artists.
+He befriends Paul, who speaks passionately about art and invites Hancock to share his studio and flat.
+Hancock loves the atmosphere in the studio.
 He critiques Paul's paintings: "Your colours are the wrong shape", he says.

-Paul admires the childlike style of Tony's work: "infantile art".
-Josey, a red-haired, blue-lipped beatnik visits and invites them to a very large mansion, filled with artwork.
+Paul admires the childlike style of Hancock's work: "infantile art".
+Josey, a red-haired, blue-lipped beatnik, visits and invites them to a very large mansion filled with artwork.
 Here the Dalí-esque owner, Jim Smith, sleeps on the bookcase because he is writing a book.
-A group of young people all dressed alike hang on Tony's every word, and think he is fantastic.
+A group of young people all dressed alike hang on Hancock's every word and think he is fantastic.